-The rare congenital stomatocytosis, which shows autosomal dominant inheritance, causes a severe hemolytic anemia presenting very early in life.
-The RBC membrane is hyperpermeable to monovalent cations (Na and K); movement of divalent cations and anions is normal.
-About 20 to 30% of circulating RBCs are stomatocytic; RBC fragility is increased, as is autohemolysis with inconstant correction with glucose.
+Congenital stomatocytosis, which shows autosomal dominant inheritance, is rare.
+It can cause a severe hemolytic anemia presenting very early in life.
+The RBC membrane is hyperpermeable to monovalent cations (sodium and potassium); movement of divalent cations and anions is normal.
+The percentage of stomatocytes varies and RBC fragility is increased, as is autohemolysis with inconstant correction with glucose.
 Splenectomy ameliorates anemia in some cases.

 Acquired stomatocytosis with hemolytic anemia occurs primarily with recent excessive alcohol ingestion.
-Stomatocytes in the peripheral blood and hemolysis disappear within 2 wk of alcohol withdrawal.
+Stomatocytes in the peripheral blood and hemolysis disappear within 2 weeks of alcohol withdrawal.

-RBC pliability varies according to intracellular ATP levels.
-Because the serum phosphate concentration affects RBC ATP levels, serum phosphate level < 0.5 mg/dL (< 0.16 mmol/L) depletes RBC ATP; the complex metabolic sequelae of hypophosphatemia also include 2,3-diphosphoglyceric acid depletion, a shift to the left in the O 2 dissociation curve, decreased glucose utilization, and increased lactate production.
+Red blood cell pliability varies according to intracellular adenosine triphosphate (ATP) levels.
+Because the serum phosphate concentration affects RBC ATP levels, low serum phosphate level Hypophosphatemia Hypophosphatemia is a serum phosphate concentration 2.5 mg/dL (0.81 mmol/L).
+Causes include alcohol use disorder, burns, starvation, and diuretic use.
+Clinical features include muscle weakness... read more (< 0.5 mg/dL [< 0.16 mmol/L]) depletes ATP levels in RBCs.
+The complex metabolic sequelae of hypophosphatemia also include 2,3-diphosphoglyceric acid depletion, a shift to the left in the oxygen dissociation curve, decreased glucose utilization, and increased lactate production.
 The resultant rigid, nonyielding RBCs are susceptible to injury in the capillary circulatory bed, leading to hemolysis and small, sphere-shaped RBCs (microspherocytosis).